This Post May Contain Affiliate Links. Please Read Our Disclosure Policy.

 - Unsalted Butter – You want to use unsalted butter not salted butter for this.
 Not all brands use the same amount of salt in their salted butter so you could end up with a dessert that’s too salty.

 - Bittersweet chocolate – You want to use good quality chocolate here.
-If you don’t prefer dark chocolate you could use semi-sweet or milk chocolate.
+If you don’t prefer dark chocolate you could use semi-sweet chocolate or milk chocolate.
 I don’t recommend using chocolate chips.
 You won’t get as much “lava”.
 I prefer and recommend using chocolate bars (sold as 4-ounces) and then chop the chocolate myself.
 For this recipe you will need 1 and 1/2 bars total (6 ounces).
 I love using Ghirardelli but other brands work well too – Lindt, Nestle, or Baker’s.

-How To Make These Chocolate Molten Lava Cakes
+How To Make Chocolate Molten Lava Cakes

+- Melt Chocolate And Butter.
 To start making these cakes, you are going to melt your chocolate and butter over a double boiler.
 Basically set a heatproof bowl of a pot of simmering water.
 And allow the chocolate and butter to melt.
+You can also melt the chocolate and butter in a microwave-safe bowl.

+- Whisk Remaining Ingredients Together.
 Then whisk your eggs and yolks, sugar, and salt until light and fluffy in a second mixing bowl.

+- Combine everything together.
 Once the chocolate and butter mixture has cooled slightly, you can add it to the egg mixture and stir to combine.
 Then add in your flour.

-Then time to pour into your ramekins.
-These only take about 12 minutes in the oven.
+- Time To Bake!
+Then time to pour into your prepared ramekins.
+These only take about 12 minutes of the baking time in the oven.

 HEATHER’S BAKING TIP: Allow them to cool about a minute then invert them onto a plate.
 The point is that the center of course isn’t baked and flows out like lava when you cut into it.